 1- Foundation Certificate in Translation and Interpreting**

-- Applicants who score ENGGB1C from SEPT or passing ENGGB1B must take English for Translators SLET 101 60 hours.
+- Applicants who score ENGGB1C from SEPT or pass ENGGB1B can take English for Translators SLET 101 (60 hours)

-- Applicants must pass the Arabic Proficiency Test (APT).
+- Applicants must pass the Arabic Proficiency Test (APT) with a minimum grade of 80

 2- Professional Diploma in Simultaneous Interpreting

-- Applicants must pass SCMM B1 3 or score in Oral SEPT score SCMMB2.
+- Applicants must pass SCMM B1 3 or score in Oral SEPT score SCMMB2 1

 |*One continuing education unit equals 10 contact hours